Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 Mexico City at Christmas is a wonderland of giant Zocalo trees, ice rinks, posadas, and pinatas.
 Heres how to plan a December trip your kids will never stop talking about.

-If your idea of a Christmas with kids is twinkling lights, hot drinks, and a city that genuinely loves the season, Mexico City delivers in a way Disney cannot.
+If your idea of Christmas with kids is twinkling lights, hot drinks, and a city that genuinely loves the season, Mexico City delivers in a way Disney cannot.
 The Zocalo, the central plaza, becomes a glittering wonderland of pyrotechnic trees, an outdoor ice rink, light tunnels, and night-market stalls selling tamales and ponche.
 December in CDMX is mild, sunny by day, crisp at night, and budget-friendlier than any major capital in December.

 The Best Days to Be in Mexico City for Christmas